Untitled Document

 • Developing a client-centric information strategy

-- Real world case study and interactive workshop
+- Real innovative world case study and interactive workshop

 3. Trends in information architectures.